 Alcohol is one of the better known enemies of the liver.
 Excessive alcohol consumption can also translate to excess sugar (mixed drinks and wine both contain quite a bit of sugar), making it a double-whammy.
 Scaling back your alcohol consumption is rarely a bad idea, whether or not you’re concerned about diabetes.

 Heavily cooked proteins like red meat can also tax the liver, just like fried foods and junk foods.
 Diabetes prevention: yet another reason to limit these foods!

 It’s not necessarily fair, but you will be more susceptible to issues like this as you age.
 Your IGF levels will also be affected.
 Aging can be a risk factor on its own!

 The liver is an incredible organ, as it can completely heal and regenerate itself, but it does take time - three years to completely regenerate.
 Start supporting your liver today.
 A good first step is to add more cruciferous vegetables to your diet.

 Bitter vegetables help to clear the liver of toxins.
 They are very low in natural sugars and contain potassium, which will help to stop sugar cravings.

 When you eat cruciferous vegetables, you are not only supporting your liver, but also preventing something that can fatigue the pancreas.

-Getting enough restful sleep will keep your growth hormone levels to stay up, and is related to a cascade of other health benefits.
+Getting enough restful sleep will keep your growth hormone levels stay up, and is related to a cascade of other health benefits.
 It may very well be that all you need to start sleeping better is five minutes of stress-relieving acupressure at night.

 It is important to note, in general, that as you age, your dietary choices, sleep, and physical fitness will have a greater impact on your quality of life and health.
-Adjust your expectations accordingly, and start taking those extra, small steps to maintaining your health and happiness.
+Adjust your expectations accordingly, and start taking those extra, small steps towards maintaining your health and happiness.